krlawrence/graph/ChangeHistory.md

 - Added a section on finding airports with no routes.
 - Added more examples to the section introducing the `inject` step.
 - Added another example to the section that introduces the `identity` step.
-- Added a new sample - `sample.py` - that shows how to connect to Gremlin Server using the gremlinpython GLV.
+- Added two new samples - `basic-client.py` and `glv-client.py`- that show how to connect to Gremlin Server using the `gremlinpython` library.
 - Uploaded updated versions of the air-routes data and corresponding demo apps.
 - Added CSV versions of the air-routes data set.
 Issue #75